 [Child's Name]

 Happy Birthday!
-Today you turn [age], and what an incredible year it has been!
-You learned to [specific achievement, e.g., ride a bike], you got better at [specific skill, e.g., reading chapter books], and you made everyone around you smile with your wonderful personality.
-We are so proud of the amazing person you are becoming.
-Here is to an even more fantastic year ahead!
+You are [age] today.
+This year you learned to [specific achievement, e.g., ride a bike], got better at [specific skill, e.g., reading chapter books], and made everyone around you smile.
+We are proud of the person you are becoming.
+Here is to another great year!

 [Date] | With all our love, [Parent/Family Names]